NVIDIA/spark-rapids-jni/src/main/cpp/faultinj/README.md

 The tool is designed with automated testing and interactive testing use cases in mind.
 The tool is a dynamically linked library `libcufaultinj.so` that is loaded by the CUDA process via CUDA Driver API `cuInit` if it's provided via the `CUDA_INJECTION64_PATH` environment variable.

 As an example it can be used to test RAPIDS Accelerator for Apache Spark.
-Consult documnetation to find how to set these variables correctly in the context of the framework under test.
+Consult documentation to find how to set these variables correctly in the context of the framework under test.

 ### Local Mode